-- 1. This document provides general guidance on the Bank's transitional direction.
-The Bank has also produced more detailed guidance on its use of the transitional direction as FMI competent authority and in the context of bank recovery and resolution. - 2.
-This guidance explains: - a. the general effect of the Bank's transitional direction, which is to generally delay onshoring changes which fall within the remit of the Bank until Thursday 31 March 2022; - b. how firms and FMIs should interpret their regulatory obligations which applied immediately before the end of the transition period; and - c. exceptions to the Bank's general approach. - 3.
+1. This document provides general guidance on the Bank's transitional direction.
+The Bank's transitional direction is made under the temporary transitional power (TTP) conferred on the regulators by Parliament (via The Financial Services and Markets Act 2000 (Amendment) (EU Exit) Regulations 2019).
+The Bank has also produced detailed guidance on its use of the transitional direction as FMI competent authority and in the context of bank recovery and resolution.

+2. This guidance explains:

+- a. the general effect of the Bank's transitional direction, which is to generally delay onshoring changes which fall within the remit of the Bank until Thursday 31 March 2022; - b. how firms and FMIs should interpret their regulatory obligations which applied immediately before the end of the transition period; and - c. exceptions to the Bank's general approach. - 3.
 Firms and FMIs should have regard to this guidance while the transitional relief granted under the direction is in effect.
 Firms and FMIs should note that this guidance is non-binding in nature, that it may be amended from time-to-time and that the direction should be followed in the case of any inconsistency with this guidance. - 4.
 The direction will come into effect at the end of the transition period and will apply until Thursday 31 March 2022 unless the Bank decides to change this in future. - 5.
 Any reference to an EU regulation, including to a Binding Technical Standard, is a reference to the UK version of that regulation, unless otherwise stated.